Jiebss/Jiebss.github.io/_posts/2020-01-9-htb-lame-walkthrough.markdown

 nmap -sV -sC -oA scans/nmapinitial 10.10.10.3
 ```

--sC for defaults cripts
+-sC for default scripts,
--sV for version enumeration
+-sV for version enumeration,
--oA for output all formats
+-oA for output all formats.

 ![](/assets/3/2.png)

-Couple of interesting results.
+Couple of interesting results:

 - FTP allows anonymous login but when loggin in there wasn't any useful information.
 - OpenSSH version is not vulnerable.